lunaerdum/Salveo/README.md

 ## API Documentation
 For details on available API endpoints and how to interact with them, refer to the [API Documentation](https://docs.github.com/en/rest?apiVersion=2022-11-28).

-## Contributing
-We welcome contributions!
-If you want to contribute to Salveo, please follow our Contribution Guidelines.

 ## License
 This project is licensed under the MIT License.